Problems with your HVAC service provider?

-7. Comfort issues
+7. Nagging comfort issues

-If your space has hot and cold spots, odor problems or uncontrolled humidity issues even after your regular maintenance visit, there is a problem that is being overlooked by your HVAC service provider.
+If your space has hot and cold spots, odor problems or uncontrolled humidity issues even after your regular maintenance visit, there is a problem that is being overlooked by your HVAC service company.
 You may have system design or configuration issues that need to be addressed.
 Be sure to tell your provider about any ongoing issues you are experiencing, and ask for a more thorough inspection to get to the root of the problem.

 8. Not preparing you for equipment obsolescence